 A Selected Topics course is a normal, departmental offering which is directly related to the discipline, but because of its specialized nature, may not be able to be offered on a yearly basis by the department.

 BIOL 401 - Ecology

 Emphasis is placed on the structure, composition, and dynamics of ecosystems.
 Lab work primarily consists of field studies.

-BIOL 101 or 104, and CHEM 108 and junior standing
+BIOL 101 or 104, and CHEM 108; minimum average grade of C in prerequisite course(s)